AaronRohrbacher/anagrams/README.md

 ## Setup/Installation Requirements

 * _Clone this repository_
-* _Be sure that 'script.rb' is executable by entering the 'lib' directory in your terminal and running the command: *.sh chmod +x script.rb *_
+* _Be sure that 'script.rb' is executable by entering the 'lib' directory in your terminal and running the command: `sh chmod +x script.rb`_